phistep/time-t-able/README.md

 Now (if not done already) upload the `time-t-able/` folder to your webspace.
 Now navigate your browser to `[...]/time-t-able/install/`.
 A setup wizard will come up and guide you through the installation process.

 ### Updating
 If you want to update you version of time(t)able, the ease depends on the modifications you are running.
 Either way you should always check the `CHANGES.md` file with the release and update note and list of changed files.
+Don't forget to delete the `install/` folder and to set the permissions again.

 #### Unmodificated
 If you are running an unmodificated version, updating is easy using git.
 First backup your `strings/info.php` and `strings/pw.php`.
 Then simply run: